Executive Research Fellow

 March 2002: Completed Master’s program, Graduate School of Policy Studies, Chuo University (Master of Policy Studies)

-2004 Assistant Professor and Research Fellow, GLOCOM, International University of Japan
+2004: Research Associate / Researcher, GLOCOM, International University of Japan

-2008 Lecturer and Senior Research Fellow, GLOCOM, International University of Japan
+2008: Lecturer / Senior Researcher, GLOCOM, International University of Japan

-2015 Associate Professor and Senior Research Fellow, GLOCOM, International University of Japan
+2015: Associate Professor / Senior Researcher, GLOCOM, International University of Japan

-2018 Associate Professor and Executive Research Fellow, GLOCOM, International University of Japan
+2018: Associate Professor / Principal Researcher, GLOCOM, International University of Japan

-2019 Professor, Faculty of Sociology, Musashi University / Executive Research Fellow, International University of Japan GLOCOM
+2019: Professor, Faculty of Sociology, Musashi University / Principal Researcher, GLOCOM, International University of Japan